 For more information about the possibilities of sewage research, see the RIVM page on sewage research.

 Virus particles in faeces and sewage

 Is the virus in the sewage contagious?

-Do all people who are infected actually excrete coronavirus particles in their faeces?
+Do all people who are infected actually excrete coronavirus particles in their faeces (poop)?

-No. Not all people who carry the coronavirus have detectable virus particles in their faeces.
-In a large study which analysed data from 21 other studies, an average of 66% of COVID-19 patients had the virus in their faeces.
-Some people who are infected with the novel coronavirus have higher levels of virus particles in their faeces than others.
-These levels are not determined by whether a person infected with the coronavirus has many, few or (yet) no symptoms of a coronavirus infection.
+No. About 50% of infected people also have detectable virus particles in their faeces (poop).
+Some people who are infected have higher levels of virus particles in their faeces than others.
+These levels are not determined by whether a person has many or few symptoms, or is asymptomatic or presymptomatic.

 Is it possible to trace patients on the basis of this research?